parob/graphql-api/docs/content/en/docs/defining-schemas.md

+---
+title: "Defining Schemas"
+linkTitle: "Schema Definition"
+weight: 3
+description: >
+  Learn how to define GraphQL schemas using decorators and type hints
+---

 # Defining Schemas

 `graphql-api` uses a decorator-based, code-first approach to schema definition.
 This allows you to define your entire GraphQL schema using Python classes, methods, and type hints.